Underwater Construction Teams: Diving Commands

 The UCTs have a Shore Duty component and a Sea Duty component.
 Sea Duty personnel are divided into three Air Detachments that deploy worldwide in support of both peacetime or combat missions as needed.
 The Shore Duty component contains all of the staff and support functions such as Administration, Supply, Logistics, Table of Allowance Maintenance, and Training.

 Underwater Construction Technicians

 UCT training is 26 weeks at Dive school in Panama City, Florida.
 There is a tactical training phase for advanced expeditionary combat skills and demolitions.

 After Basic Underwater Construction Technician training a diver is qualified as a (2nd Class Diver).
-UCTs are members of the Naval Special Operations (NSO) community, however tactical operations are almost never a Seabee task.
+UCTs are members of the Naval Special Operations (NSO) community.

 With their skills sets UCTs can deploy to support a Naval Special Warfare Command, either with SEAL teams, Special Boat Teams, Navy EOD Teams, or other dive elements.
 They also can apply for selection to support Naval Special Warfare Development Group.